naimdjon/ma120_f2016/exercise7_hadoop_custom_reader/exercise7_hadoop_custom_reader.md

 ## Exercise 7.
 Hadoop custom reader.

 In this exercise, you will write a MapReduce job that will an XML file.
 The task is to read the `students.xml` with the map receiving av `VALUEIN` the student XML payload.
-[Download](https://raw.githubusercontent.com/naimdjon/ma120_f2016/master/exercise7_hadoop_custom_reader/students.xml) the dataset.
+[Download](https://raw.githubusercontent.com/naimdjon/ma120_f2016/master/exercise7_hadoop_custom_reader/students.xml) the dataset and copy it to HDFS.

 You can use _hadoop-xml-reader.zip_ as a template.